livecodelife/fareharbor_external_api/README.md

 `GET /companies/`

+You can find the API information for this endpoint [here](https://github.com/FareHarbor/fareharbor-docs/blob/master/external-api/endpoints.md#companies).

 Returns a list of all companies for which you have permission to create bookings;
 note that this may include companies that have no bookable availabilities.